-A green roof provides benefits on many levels: economic, including reduced heating and cooling costs and extended roofing membrane lifespan; social, such as improved health and surroundings; and environmental, including water runand reduced heat island effect.
+A green roof provides benefits on many levels: economic, including reduced heating and cooling costs and extended roofing membrane lifespan; social, such as improved health and surroundings; and environmental, including water runoff management and a reduced heat island effect.
 Corporations and municipalities that "go green" have been cited as leaders in the conservation movement, and their buildings have received much attention in the press.
-With the drive to reduce energy off management consumption, decrease global warming, and protect our air and waterways from pollution, building practices have looked to innovative designs to reduce environmental impact.
+With the drive to reduce energy consumption, decrease global warming, and protect our air and waterways from pollution, building practices have looked to innovative designs to reduce environmental impact.

 Before embarking on a green roofing retrofit project, consult an experienced design professional to assess the structural capacity of your building, and to evaluate the waterproofing and planting system options.
 A green roof is a significant expense, so a properly suited design and proficient installation are critical to the long-term success of the project.
 With the right guidance, a green roof can be an eye-catching asset with great returns on the initial investment, both for the individual building owner and for the community.
-JOURNAL is a publication of Hoffmann Architects, Inc., specialists in the rehabilitation of building exteriors.
-The firm's work includes investigative and rehabilitative architecture and engineering services for the analysis and resolution of problems within roofs, facades, glazing, and structural systems of existing buildings, plazas, terraces and parking garages.